Tomographer/tomographer/02-download.md

   - [MatIO library](https://sourceforge.net/projects/matio/)

 A recent C++ compiler is required as some C++11 features and elements of its standard library are used.
-Also, make sure it supports OpenMP or you won't benefit from parallelization.
 If you use LLVM/Clang++ on linux, you might need to install additional packages for OpenMP (e.g. `libomp`).

 Tested on Linux/Ubuntu, Mac OS X and Windows (MinGW32).

+Note: OpenMP is now no longer needed if your compiler supports C++ threads (`std::thread`).
+This is the case for many compilers, including Apple's `clang`.

 Download
 --------